SiaFoundation/siad/doc/api/index.html.md

 the minimum.

 **ephemeralaccountexpiry** | seconds
-The ephemeral account expiry specifies the maximum amount of time an ephemeral account can be inactive before it is considered expired and gets deleted.
+The  maximum amount of time an ephemeral account can be inactive before it is considered to be expired and gets deleted.
 After an account has expired, the account owner has no way of retrieving the funds.
-Setting the expiry to 0 means the account never expires.
+Setting this value to 0 means ephemeral accounts never expire, regardless of how long they have been inactive.

 **maxephemeralaccountbalance** | hastings
 The maximum amount of money that the host will allow a user to deposit into a